 This degree is designed for the student who wishes to pursue an avocational interest in music.
 No more than 40 hours of music may be counted toward the 128 hours required for graduation.

 General Education C ourses

-Graduation Requiren nents
+Graduation Require nents

 Music Core Courses

-Applied Music 7 hours, including piano proficiency, and Level III in any area
+Applied Music

 Major Ensemble

-Minor, Second Major or Electives
+Minor, Second Major r or Electives

 Music Education Major - B.M.
 Degree